flipchan/LayerProx/README.md

 # LayerProx
 A rebuild of marionette, encrypted proxy that simulates general webtraffic.

+#attention! this project is under dev at the moment that started 11/1-2017 we advice all to wait til its done, probelly done 15/1 - 2017

+##Openbsd dev? contact me at -> flipchan[at]riseup.net
+###short update 11/01-2017, i been working on a ring scheme as auth but putting that aside and working on a stable version with off the wire

 core idea of LayerProx project make the person that is intercepting our data for example a mitm belive that we are visiting site "X" when we are on site "Y"